abhayma1000/GoatHacks/README.md

 ## Project

-GoSwipes connects freshmen who have extra meal swipes at the end of the week to any upperclassmen who would like a convenient meal on campus.
+GoatSwipes connects freshmen who have extra meal swipes at the end of the week to any upperclassmen who would like a convenient meal on campus.

 ## Run Instructions